haschdl/generative/p5jsVertigo/vertigoIII.md

-Colors are changed with modulus function:
+To make the drawing "pop" and give a 3D illusion, the color of the rectangles are alternated with modulus function.
 ```javascript
   if(frameCount % 2 == 0)
     fill(mainColor);